Powell Family Cooking

 STEP FOUR: Top and Serve

-Serve the cooked oats in bowls, topped with sliced banana, dried cherries or Craisins, chopped walnuts, a sprinkle of brown sugar, and a drizzle of half and half.
+Serve the cooked oats in bowls, topped with sliced banana, dried cherries or Craisins, chopped walnuts, a sprinkle of brown sugar, and a drizzle of cream.

 Substitutions & Variations